reubenharry/website/content/blog/coding.md

 Lovely summary of category theory origins of [monads](https://www.stephendiehl.com/posts/monads.html) and [adjunctions](https://www.stephendiehl.com/posts/adjunctions.html) with the beautiful diagrammatic notation that this kind of stuff allows for.

 [Category theory for programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
 Learn why a monad is a monoid in the categories of endofunctors, and why polymorphic functions are natural transformations.

+## Functional Reactive Programming

+Took me a while to find out what this actually meant, but thankfully this [2015 talk by Conal Elliott](https://begriffs.com/posts/2015-07-22-essence-of-frp.html) ([or this version](https://www.youtube.com/watch?v=j3Q32brCUAI)) precisely answers that question.

 ## Probabilistic programming